usnistgov/BF/content/en/Info/BF Classes/_DAT/TCM.md

 	</tr>
 	<tr>
 			<td>   Function </td>
-	<td>Function operation attribute – An organized block of code that when called takes in data, processes it, and produces a result(s).</td>
+	<td>Function operation attribute – The operation is via a function.</td>
 	</tr>
 	<tr>
 			<td>   Operator </td>
-	<td>Operator operation attribute – A function with a symbolic name that implements a mathematical, relational or logical operation.</td>
+	<td>Operator operation attribute – The operation is via a function with a symbolic name that implements a mathematical, relational or logical operation.</td>
 	</tr>
 	<tr>
 			<td>   Method </td>
-	<td>Method operation attribute – A member function of an OOP class.</td>
+	<td>Method operation attribute – The operation is via a member function of an OOP class.</td>
 	</tr>
 	<tr>
 			<td>   Lambda Expression </td>
-	<td>Lambda Expression operation attribute – An anonymous function, implemented within another function.</td>
+	<td>Lambda Expression operation attribute – The operation is performed via an anonymous function, implemented within another function.</td>
 	</tr>
 	<tr>
 			<td>   Procedure </td>
-	<td>Procedure operation attribute – A function with a void return type.</td>
+	<td>Procedure operation attribute – The operation is via a function with a void return type.</td>
 	</tr>
 	<tr>
 			<td>Source Code </td>
-	<td>Source Code operation attribute type – Shows where the buggy/faulty operation code is in the program – in what kind of software.</td>
+	<td>Source Code operation attribute type – Shows where the buggy/faulty operation code is in software or firmware.</td>
 	</tr>
 	<tr>
 			<td>   Codebase </td>